Musk: Doubt about spam accounts could scuttle Twitter deal

 “Twitter shares will be under pressure this morning again as the chances of a deal ultimately getting done is not looking good now," Wedbush Securities analyst Dan Ives, who covers both Twitter and Tesla, said in a research note.
 He estimated that there's “60%+ chance" that Musk ends up walking away from the deal and paying the $1 billion breakup fee.

 Musk made the offer to buy Twitter for $54.20 per share on April 14.
-Twitter shares have slid since then and are now down by just over 8%, to close at $37.39 on Monday.
+Twitter shares have slid since then.
+They were down slightly in Tuesday morning trading to $37.28.

 To finance the acquisition, Musk pledged some of his Tesla shares, which have slumped by about a third since the deal was announced.